uwcartlab/webmapping/Chapter03/readme.md

         window.onload = jsAjax();

 Instead of our JSON data, the Fetch request returns a full [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
-While this object tells us some interesting things about the status of our request, it's not actually usable until we parse it.
+While this object tells us some interesting things about the status of our request, it's not actually usable until we parse it (Example 3.1).

 ![figure3.3.1.png](img/figure3.3.1.png)